Helping You Walk Through The Adoption Process in Texas

 In general, Texas family law courts try to keep children with their biological families, but all courts consider the best interests of the children above all.

-Choosing an Adoption Professional
+Choosing an Adoption Professional in Texas

 No matter which option you choose for adoption, you will need an adoption professional on your side.
 An adoption attorney can help you understand your legal rights and complete all requirements, whether you adopt from the Texas Department of Family and Protective Services (DFPS), an adoption agency, or in any of the scenarios we’ve discussed above.